hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/2-cifx-pci-mounting-settings-industrial-communication-card/README.md

-﻿# 1.2 CIFX PCI - Installing and Setting Industrial Communication Cards
+# 1.2 CIFX PCI Communication Card Installation and Settings

- A PCI communication card (from Hilscher) is required for industrial communications.
-Set the communication cards and connect the connectors based on the required communications.
+To use industrial communication, a PCI communication card (from Hilscher) is required.
+Set the communication card and wire the connectors according to the required communication.